-- (a) Any gain recognized for federal income tax purposes from the sale or exchange of qualified securities is excluded from taxation under this Article if the sale or exchange occurs on or after January 1, 2008. - (b) A taxpayer who is an owner of a pass-through entity may exclude from the taxpayer's income taxable under this Article an amount equal to the taxpayer's allocated share of the exclusion for which the pass-through entity is eligible under subsection (a) of this section.
+- (a) Any gain or other taxable income recognized for federal income tax purposes from the sale or exchange of qualified securities is excluded from taxation under this Article. - (b) A taxpayer that is an owner of a pass-through entity may exclude from the taxpayer's income taxable under this Article an amount equal to the taxpayer's allocated share of the exclusion for which the pass-through entity is eligible under subsection (a) of this section.